 Sticky Easter hot cross buns with Shaken Udder Salted Caramel Milkshake

-A big thanks for today’s guest post from Shaken Udder with a recipe for a traditional Easter favourite with a twist, using milkshake instead of milk and chocolate chips in place of raisins.
+A big thanks for this guest post from Shaken Udder with a recipe for a traditional Easter favourite with a twist, using milkshake instead of milk and chocolate chips in place of raisins.

 Preparation: 1½ hours